-The Hole is proud to announce a solo exhibition of paintings by Caroline Larsen in an off-site location.
+The Hole is proud to announce a solo exhibition of paintings, Flower Shop, by Caroline Larsen in an off-site location.
 Part of ONCANAL a major art initiative of 20+ storefronts on Canal Street in New York, this exhibition was specially designed to transform an old empty shop at the corner of Wooster and Canal.
 Transforming the slatboard retail walls into a flower-festooned installation, Caroline exhibits ceramic vases full of flowers and thick oil paintings on the fake flower covered walls.
 In oil paintings that experiment with icing-thick and even woven paint application, she explores flowers and plants, car crashes and mountain ranges as her subjects.

 Dispensing paint through a pastry tube with varying nibs, Larsen is able to line, layer and weave colors together, sometimes blending them within the same extrusion.
 This technique can produce a variety of effects, from 8-bitish pointillism in the weaves to a sort of jewel-like sculptural relief in the plants.
 Two new pieces feature electric bouquets jammed into psychedelic backgrounds; an overabundance of color, form, texture.